 From Jaiswal to Stubbs, 10 emerging international cricketers who enjoyed a breakout 2024

 Asia continues to produce some of the most promising talent in the world, two of which could form the future generation of 'Fab Four' batters, replacing legendary names like Virat Kohli, Steve Smith, Joe Root and Kane Williamson, who are in the final stages of their career.
-Some promising talent has also been unearthed from England as they seek to rebuild following disappointing runs in ICC World Test Championship, ICC Cricket World Cup 2023 and ICC T20 World Cup 2024.
-New Zealand and West Indies also saw some talent making a name for themselves amid largely disappointing ICC World Test Championship and T20 World Cup outings.
-With the ICC Champions Trophy to be held next year and almost every major team in a transitional phase, expect these young talents to finally show what they are truly made of.
+Some promising talent have also been unearthed from England as they seek to rebuild following disappointing runs in the ICC World Test Championship, ICC Cricket World Cup 2023 and ICC T20 World Cup 2024.

 New Delhi [India], : World cricket witnesses plenty of talent emerge every year.
 While some talents turn out to be one-match or one-series wonders, plenty of them still end up instilling hope in fans for another generation of enthralling cricketing action, game-changing skillsets and performances.
 2024 was no different as plenty of seasoned veterans called curtains on their career and a new generation is taking shape with every passing day.